genevol-usp/HLApers/README.md

   the repository and, instead of loading the package with the standard "library()" function in R, use "devtools::load\_all(path\_to\_directory)".

-- Users can choose between the faster kallisto and the STAR-Salmon pipeline.
+- Users can choose the faster kallisto pipeline, or the STAR-Salmon pipeline.
   If STAR-Salmon is your choice, there is no need to install kallisto.

 - Scripts assume that the executables or directories of the programs above are